 How to Test ECM Computer & How To Know if The ECM is Bad

-For example, a malfunctioning ECM computer can cause your vehicle’s transmission to shift abnormally, damaging your transmission and resulting in costly repairs.
+A malfunctioning ECM computer can cause your vehicle’s transmission to shift abnormally, damaging your transmission and resulting in costly repairs.

 1. Engine Warning Light